xslattery/Cocoa-OpenGL-Windowing-Lib/README.md

 ### Build Process:
 This project includes multiple **bash build script** that when run will build the project into a usable static or dynamic library.
 In addition this project includes a demo build script that will create an executable demo that showcases the project.
 The Compiler user by the build scripts is *Clang*, in addition *libtool* is used for creating the dynamic and static libraries.
-All these can be found if *Xcode's Command Line Tools* is installed.
+All these can be found if *Xcode's Command Line Tools* are installed.

 - **./build_static**, will generate a static library. *Dependencies* will require linking when using this form of the library.
 - **./build_dynamic**,  will generate a dynamic library.